 First of all, what is biofuel?
-Well, essentially biofuel is a renewable fuel for transport made from biomass – such as wheat straw, sugar beet or even algae – which can be used as an alternative to petrol or...
+Well, essentially biofuel is a renewable fuel for transport made from biomass – such as wheat straw or sugar beet – which can be used as an alternative to petrol or diesel.

 Why refineries have a key role to play in addressing the dual challenge of providing reliable and affordable energy while reducing environmental impacts.